Hard Palate Cancer

 Physical exam

 Physical examination includes a comprehensive head and neck exam with a focus on the oral cavity.
 The doctor palpates neck lymph nodes bilaterally.
-After the examination, if the doctor suspects the presence of a hard palate tumor, he/she may need various imaging tests (such as MRI, CT, PET) and tissue samples from the suspicious area of the patient’s hard palate.
+After the examination, if the doctor suspects the presence of a hard palate tumor, patients may need various imaging tests (such as MRI, CT, PET) and tissue samples from the suspicious area of the patient’s hard palate.

 Removing a tissue sample